VetTix is an organization that shows appreciation to our Veterans, active duty military, and, First Responders by providing free event tickets.

 In 2009 the Arizona Diamondbacks professional baseball team donated 40 tickets for veterans to attend.
 VetTix received a good amount of publicity as a result of this.
 And since then, more than 1.9 million tickets have been distributed to more than 400,000 military families.
 The retail value of the tickets exceeds $66 million dollars.

-How Do You Sign up for VetTix?
+How Do You Sign Up for VetTix?

-How does VetTix work?
+How Do VetTix and 1st Tix work?

 Once you sign up, you earn 2 appreciation coins each month just for being part of this group.
 The coins are used to buy chances to win tickets for events.
 I coin per chance to win a ticket in the initial lottery draw.
 You can earn 15 more appreciation coins by referring friends, or by wearing VetTix gear to events and sharing photos on social media (10 appreciation coins).